Employee experience management doesn't work. (Here's why)

-Similarly, an organization that builds an intentional culture of collaboration, mutual awareness and adaptable team behaviors, is far more resilient in the face of unexpected change.
+Similarly, an organisation that builds an intentional culture of collaboration, mutual awareness and adaptable team behaviours, is far more resilient in the face of unexpected change.
 It can move quickly to new ways of working to suit the new market conditions of the time.

 To achieve this cultural and structural shift requires a strategic focus on building a world-class talent experience - tightly integrating learning, engagement and performance management activities.

-Introducing the Totara Talent Experience Platform: Achieve the full potential of your organization
+Introducing the Totara Talent Experience Platform: Achieve the full potential of your organisation

 That’s why here at Totara, we built the Totara Talent Experience Platform to unite all the employee experience technology you need in one solution, so you can win today’s workplace to conquer tomorrow’s marketplace.